 Translations must be authorized by the original author.
 First rights in English are first rights, even if the work has been published in another language.

 How do you feel about simulated intelligence helping me write?

 Detection apps don't work.
 If you used it, say so in your cover letter.
 What app, and to what extent.
 We're curious.
 We won't hold it against you (this time) and won't remember your name later.
 Some of our editors read for more prestigious magazines and already know what it looks like.

 We are purchasing non-exclusive audio, print, electronic, and archiving rights to your short story.
 You retain all other rights.
 The podcasts will be archived online for perpetual free download under a Creative Commons 4.0 International Attribution NonCommercial No-Derivs license.

 Are you going to publish a print magazine or post my story for online reading?

 We will not be posting the text of your story where it could be freely available online.
-Stories are published in Curiosities two or three times a year, which is available in retail print-on-demand and ebook formats.
+Stories may possibly be published in the Curiosities Anthology Series, which is available in retail print-on-demand and ebook formats.
 We sort accepted stories by broad themes as suggested by the whims of the slush pile, so you may not automatically get into the next issue.
 You will get representative contributor copies of the issue that contains your story.

 How long will it take to get my story to air?

 Audio production is extremely time intensive, and it is a challenge to pair the right voice for each story.
-Not all stories will make it to broadcast.
 If we don’t make it happen within 24 months, our rights expire.